 Pacific University has sent dozens of students to law schools ranging from New York University to Lewis & Clark, Willamette and Gonzaga universities.

-Pacific University offers an active student group, the Pacific Pre-Law Society, which meets regularly to discuss and plan activities such as hosting law school recruiters, visiting law schools and professionals, and inviting practicing lawyers to discussion sessions.
-Professor Bob Van Dyk also works individually with pre-law students as an adviser to assist with preparation and application for law school.
+Pacific University has a student group, the Pacific Pre-Law Society, which meets regularly to discuss and plan activities such as hosting law school recruiters, visiting law schools and professionals, and inviting practicing lawyers to discussion sessions.
+Professor Paul Snell also works individually with pre-law students as an adviser to assist with preparation and application for law school.

 More information | Law School Admissions Council